jrsearles/ko-promise/README.md

 <!-- /ko -->
 ```

-In large complex applications you may end up with calls that can return a promise, and observable, or even a plain object in different instances. `ko-promise` can help you here - by wrapping the object in an observable promise you can use a consistent approach to handling the value.
+In large, complex applications you may end up with calls that can return a promise, an observable, or a plain object in different instances. `ko-promise` can help you here - by wrapping the object in an observable promise you can use a consistent approach to handling the value.
 Example:

 ```js
 function handleValue(value) {